sele1888/test2/README.md

-selecode capmp start the test code at Github
+selecode camp start the test code at Github